Cathy Newman: Channel 4 News

-She joined Channel 4 News in January 2006 as a political correspondent and deputy to political editor Gary Gibbon.
+Newman joined Channel 4 News in January 2006 as a political correspondent and deputy to political editor Gary Gibbon.
 She asked Peter Mandelson at the Brighton Labour Party conference in 2009, whether he had used the "c" word in a conversation with Rebekah Brooks, the CEO of News International.

-From 2013 to 2015, Newman's pursuit of a story about the allegations of improper conduct levelled at Lord Rennard, once a leading figure in the Liberal Democrats, included her participation in an LBC local London radio phone-in on 27 February 2013 to quiz deputy Prime Minister Nick Clegg on the issue.
+From 2013 to 2015, Newman's pursuit of a story about the allegations of improper conduct levelled at Lord Rennard, once a leading figure in the Liberal Democrats, included her participation in an LBC local London radio phone-in on 27 February 2013 to quiz deputy prime minister Nick Clegg on the issue.
 Newman has commented that sexism was endemic at Westminster during her period as a lobby correspondent there, but has also said that the newspaper industry is even worse.
 She told Natasha Lunn in an interview for Red magazine in 2016: "As a woman in the media I feel a duty to make sure we report those issues.
 I've always wanted to right injustices; I suppose what's changed is I've now got a keener sense of how journalists can hold power to account".
 The victim of online sexism for her work, Newman gave her support for "public humiliation" of trolls in 2013: "the best way to tackle these people is to publicly humiliate them".

 A regular commentator on politics in other media outlets, Newman has appeared as a guest panellist on Have I Got News for You and blogs for The Daily Telegraph and Economia magazine.

 Newman was long-listed for the Orwell Prize (Journalism) in 2010 and again in 2011 for the Blog Prize.
 She was announced as one of the judges for the Baileys Women's Prize for Fiction in 2015.

 In February 2015, Newman tweeted that she was "ushered onto the street" for being female when she went to the South London Islamic Centre for a "Visit My Mosque" programme.
 The mosque started receiving violent threats from the public as the story spread.
 A spokesperson for the Hyderi Islamic Centre had said Newman had simply visited the wrong address, and CCTV footage showed Newman had left the building of her own accord.
 Newman and Channel 4 News editor Ben de Pear later apologised, acknowledging that Newman had mistakenly visited the wrong building.

 On 8 September 2022, she interrupted Channel 4's scheduled programme to announce the death of Queen Elizabeth II, following an announcement from Buckingham Palace earlier in the day.